 For anyone considering a move, one of the biggest factors in the decision is usually cost.
 Regardless of the size of your budget, getting the best value for your money is always a top priority.
 And for many people, that leads them to wonder: is it cheaper to rent or buy?
 This article covers what you should about the cost of homeownership and the various homeowner costs renters don’t pay.

 We’ve created a handy resource that breaks down the costs of homeownership, including all of the regular expenses that rents don’t have to deal with.
-With this guide, making an informed choice will be much simpler – and you can keep hundreds (or even thousands) of dollars in your pocket.
+With this guide, making an informed choice on whether or not renting is better than buying will be much simpler – and you can keep hundreds (or even thousands) of dollars in your pocket.

 Renting is Usually Cheaper than Buying – Here’s Why

 Generally, when you’re comparing similar properties in the same area, renting ends up being the less expensive option.

 Even in scenarios where the monthly mortgage payment for a home is cheaper than the rent for comparable property, that doesn’t necessarily mean that the homeowner is getting a better “deal.”
 In fact, there is a wide variety of expenses involved in homeownership – many of which you don’t know about until you’re seeing the bills stack up.

 From the moment you start the moving process, owning a home starts to get expensive.
 There are realtors to pay, legal fees to manage, and a variety of costs associated with the purchase itself.
 Then, long after a home’s mortgage is paid off, there are still expenses to be considered: property taxes, maintenance, HOA fees, and more.
 But for renters, many of these costs don’t exist.